Toyota-Connected-India/red-monkey/README.md

 ### Environment variables

-1. `proxy_port` is the port at which the Redis requests are proxied to the origin Redis server.
+1. `PROXY_PORT` is the proxy listener port through which the redis requests are proxied to the origin Redis server.
-2. `redis_address` is the address of the origin Redis server.
+2. `REDIS_ADDRESS` is the address of the origin Redis server.
-3. `is_tls_on` is the boolean value that says whether to establish a TLS connection to the origin Redis server from `red-monkey`.
+3. `IS_REDIS_TLS_CONN` is the boolean value that says whether to establish a TLS connection to the origin Redis server from `red-monkey`.
 4. The HTTP fault configuration server address and port are configured in the `Rocket.toml` file.

 ### Fault configuration